Consolación (hamlet)

-Consolación is a hamlet (pedanía) in the municipal term of Valdepeñas.
+Consolación is a hamlet (pedanía) in the municipal term of Valdepeñas, Spain.
 It is located 11 km north of the town, at the intersection between Autovía A-4 (Autovia del Sur) and road CR-5214.

 The village was built by the Instituto Nacional de Colonización in 1949 and its streets are arranged in a geometrical pattern characteristic of those settlements.
 Its former name was Villanueva de Franco, after General Franco.
 According to the 2006 census of the INE, the village has a population of 223 inhabitants.